kibernick/pycontacts/README.md

 AddressBook stores data within it's `_store` instance attribute.
 This "store" is actually a `dict` with keys representing entity table names, and values containing records.
 Each record is further represented by a `dict`, with the key-value pairs representing the table columns and values.

-There is currently almost no validation of user input, as this would require a more complex solution.
+There is currently almost no validation of user input, as this would require a more complex solution/reinventing the (delicate) wheel.

 Interaction with the various entities is done via manager instances on the address book instance (e.g. `self.groups`).
 Entity classes mimick an ORM in their design.
 There are manager classes (extended from `BaseManager`) that handle operations on the table level, as well as "model" classes (extended from `BaseModel`) that handle operations on the instances themselves.